Functional Gastrointestinal Disorders Research

 Treatment Philosophy for IBS patients

 This increase in knowledge has led to a paradigm shift in the treatment of IBS patients.
 Twenty years ago, doctors and scientists would have scoffed at the suggestion of treating an IBS patient with the low FODMAP diet, probiotics, or antibiotics.
-Yet, in 2018, such treatments are effective, evidence-based options for IBS patients.
+Yet, in 2019, these treatments are now accepted as effective, evidence-based options for IBS patients.
 Though we have made incredible strides in the laboratory and the clinic, we still have a long way to go.
-In the coming years, our group will work tirelessly to stay true to the mantra: “Lead not follow”.
+In the coming years, our group will work tirelessly to translate the emerging science to practical solutions that positively impact patients' lives.
+We are committed to staying true to the mantra: “Lead not follow”.

-- We will create and/or validate more holistic management models that incorporate not only medications but also diet and behavioral strategies.
+- We will create and/or validate more holistic management models that incorporate not only medications but also diet, behavioral, and complementary/alternative strategies.

 - We will leverage technology to transform the way that doctors and patients interact and learn from one another.
 Using novel eHealth platforms, we will utilize big data to transform the clinical care landscape from empirical to precision medicine.